pboutinaud/SHiVAi/README.md

 ### Traditional python install

-To deploy the python package, create a Python 3.9 virtual environment, clone or download the shivautils project and use the following command line from the project's directory (containing the 'pyproject.toml' file):
+To deploy the python package, create a Python 3.9 virtual environment, clone or download the shivai project and use the following command line from the project's directory (containing the 'pyproject.toml' file):

 ```bash
 python -m pip install .[TF_CUDA]